-AEHF 1-3 are fully integrated into the Military Strategic and Tactical Relay AEHF constellation and are performing well with AEHF-1 operating from 4 degrees East (covering Europe, the Middle East, and Western Asia), AEHF-2 operating from 68 degrees West (covering Eastern United States and the Atlantic Ocean), and AEHF-3 operating from 152 degrees East (covering the Pacific Ocean).
+AEHF 1-4 are fully integrated into the Military Strategic and Tactical Relay AEHF constellation and are performing well, with AEHF-1 operating from 4 degrees East (covering Europe, the Middle East, and Western Asia), AEHF-2 operating from 68 degrees West (covering Eastern United States and the Atlantic Ocean), AEHF-3 operating from 152 degrees East (covering the Pacific Ocean), and AEHF-4 operating from 150 degrees West (covering the Pacific Ocean).

-AEHF-4 successfully launched from Cape Canaveral Air Force Station, Florida, on October 17, 2018.
-AEHF-4 is scheduled to complete orbit-raising phase in March 2019 followed by on-orbit checkout in April 2019.
+AEHF-4 successfully launched from Cape Canaveral Air Force Station (CCAFS), Florida, on October 17, 2018.
+AEHF-4 completed on-orbit testing in April 2019 and Satellite Control Authority was transferred to the end user on May 3, 2019.